 PRODUCT LIABILITY RISKS.
 Customers rely on the Company's token-based and smartcard security products to prevent unauthorized access to their data.
 A malfunction of or design defect in the Company's products could result in tort or warranty claims.
 The Company does not presently maintain product liability insurance for these types of claims.
 In order to reduce the risk of exposure from such claims, the Company attempts to obtain warranty disclaimers and liability limitation clauses in its agreements with distributors, resellers and end-user clients.
 There can be no assurance, however, that the Company will be successful in obtaining such provisions in its agreements or that such measures will be effective in limiting the Company's liability for any such damages.
 Any liability for damages resulting from security breaches could be substantial and would have a material adverse effect on the Company's results of operations and financial condition.
-In addition, a well-publicized actual or perceived security breach involving token-based and/or smartcard security systems could adversely affect the market's perception of token-based security products in general, or the Company's products in particular, regardless of whether such breach is attributable to the Company's products.
-This could result in a decline in demand for the Company's products, which would have a material adverse effect on the Company's results of operations and financial condition.
+In addition, a well-publicized actual or perceived security breach involving token-based and/or smartcard security products in general, or the Company's products in particular, regardless of whether such breach is attributable to the Company's products.
+This could result in a decline in demand for the Company's products, which would have a material adverse effect on the Company's products, which would have a material adverse effect on the Company's products, which would have a material adverse effect on the Company's products, which would have a material adverse effect on the Company's results of operations and financial condition.